harcokuppens/xbar-plugin-easy-ssh-tunnels/README.md

   instantly.
 If they do not, a quick timeout helps detect issues early.
 - For tunnels requiring **manual authentication** (dialogs), you may want to use a longer timeout to allow time for user input.
+- If a tunnel gives problem, then to debug set the `"TIMEOUT": 0` so that the ssh command can run itself to its end giving us more information about what is going wrong.

 If a tunnel fails to start within the specified timeout, it will be marked as failed and the error will be logged in `log.txt`.